dielomawsome/TechEd/CAP/CreateFioriElementsUI.md

 ### 4. Add some annotations to change the UI.

 You'll find that the Fiori Elements Generator created a file called `annotations.cds` in the `app/incidents` folder.
 This is where the Page Map sticks annotations, and where you can add your own by hand.
+You can use the Page Map to add columns, fields, sections etc to your list and object page and it's worth experimenting with this.

-Annotations can be a bit confusing so we suggest copying these as-is.
+Annotations can be a bit confusing though so if you're stuck, here are the annotations that our sample is using:

 ```js
 using IncidentsService as service from '../../srv/risk-service';